manu354/cryptocurrency-arbitrage/README.md

 **Hopefully all done within a month, faster with some help :)**

-* Current: **V1.0** core server code - logs the results to the browser.
+* Current: **V1.0** core server code - logs the results to the terminal.
 No bot functionailty.
 No frontend.
 * **V1.1** - create api endpoints and display data on a minimal front end.
 * **V1.2** - host server and implement websockets.
 * **V1.5** - account login/signup functionialty with passport - allow users to add their own markets / disable markets.